Call of Duty: Black Ops 4 matches WWII’s first weekend, PC and digital sales rise

 Activision Blizzard announced today that Call of Duty: Black Ops 4 made $500 million during its first weekend.
 The first-person shooter released for PlayStation 4, Xbox One, and PC on October 12.

-That’s actually the same amount that last year’s Call of Duty, WWII, made in its opening weekend.
+That’s actually the same amount that last year’s Call of Duty: WWII made in its opening weekend.
 But Activion Blizzard also notes that Black Ops 4 set franchise records for combined players, average hours per player, and total numbers of hours played on PlayStation 4 and Xbox One.

 Black Ops 4 is seeing the most growth on PC.
 For the first time, this year’s Call of Duty is available on Battle.net, the PC gaming hub that focuses on Blizzard games like Overwatch and World of Warcraft.
 Black Ops 4 is the second non-Blizzard game on the client, following Destiny 2.
 Thanks to Battle.net, Black Ops 4 has more than twice as many PC players in its first three days than WWII did.